grantcarthew/start-prototype/docs/cli/start-config-task.md

 - **edit** - Modify existing task configuration
 - **remove** - Delete task from configuration

-**Note:** Per DR-017, tasks can be defined in both global and local configs, and are also loaded from asset library (`~/.config/start/assets/tasks/`).
+**Note:** Tasks can be defined in both global and local configs, and are also loaded from asset library (`~/.config/start/assets/tasks/`).
 These commands manage user-defined tasks only (global or local config).
 To install tasks from the catalog, use `start assets add`.
 To update cached assets, use `start assets update`.

 ## Task Configuration Structure